cgorshing/ueberauth_stackoverflow/README.md

-# Quick Note
+# A Couple Quick Notes
 This is not ready for public consumption yet.
-This is in alpha stage and there are some issues that need to be sorted out before it will be ready for others to use.
+This is in alpha stage and there are some issues that need to be sorted out before it will be ready for others to use. (i.e. handling gzipped compression).
+The gzipped compression probably should be handled in hackey (which is what most of the ueberauth strategies use).
+There is [an outstanding issue](https://github.com/benoitc/hackney/issues/155) for this and I'm looking at submitting a PR for this feature.

+Secondly - The Stack Exchange API does not return any email address for the user.
+So if you are wanting to use this to get at that kind of information, you might look else where or plan on asking the user for an email.
+See [this answer]( https://stackoverflow.com/questions/37026028/how-to-get-stackexchange-users-email-id-through-the-api).

 # Überauth StackOverflow